Book

 Escudo de Castilla y León

-Coat of arms interpreted by me, highlighted with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a watercolor finishing.
+Coat of arms emblazoned by me, illuminated with lights and shadows, outlined in Sable, with a semi-circular outer contour and with a watercolor finish.

-Blazon keywords: Argent, Azure, Or, One, Quarterly, Dolphin, Haurient, Sunflower, Closed book, Book, Charged, Diamond, Lark, Crest, Upon (wreath), Wreath, Quetzal, Perched, Tree, Branch, Proper and Leaved.
+Blazon keywords: Argent, Azure, Or, One, Quarterly, Dolphin, Haurient, Sunflower, Closed book, Book, Charged, Diamond, Lark, Crest, Upon (wreath), Wreath, Quetzal, Perched, Tree, Branch, Proper, Leaved and Motto.

 Style keywords: Outlined in sable, Illuminated, Semi-circular and Watercolor.